McLeodMoores/xl4j/COMJVM-BUILD.md

    and change it to e.g. `0.2.1-SNAPSHOT`.
 If you're not sure what version you have installed, have a dig around in `.m2/repository/uk/co/beerdragon/` and find a directory that actually has jars in it.

+    **(definitely need to update jdk.xml to use 0.2.1-SNAPSHOT for maven-native-packaging)**

+    **needed to change the version number to 1.8.0 to get mvn install working in comjvm**
-6. Now go back to your clone of Excel4J and go into the `comjvm` directory.
+6. Now go back to your clone of Excel4J and build and install.
-7. Build and install

         mvn install
+7. Go into the `comjvm` directory.

+        mvn install

+    **(definitely need to update pom to use 0.2.1-SNAPSHOT for maven-native-packaging)**
 8. If that doesn't work, try editing the `pom.xml` file and changing the version of maven native packaging in the same way as described above, and then repeat step 7.